syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 5. **Jewelry/watch removal** – Ask them to remove all jewelry on their wrists and hands.
 6. **Rinse hands** – Direct them to rinste their hands in the kitchen sink.
 Warn them that the sink is noisy.
 7. **Bathroom** – Inform them that if they need to use the bathroom, now is the time.
 If they do go, note it in the lab log since (presumably) they'll wash their hands with soap.
+8. **Building noise** – Warn the participant that building noise is loud but common.
 7. **Mental notes for lab log** – If there are any abnormalities, or the participant seems agitated, or out of breath, or you notice that it is hot, or anything of this nature, make a mental note and record it in the lab log once the session begins.

 #### Starting the Lab Session: